Shared risk resource group: SRNG

 In optical mesh networks, nodes are junctions of fiber spans.
 Some nodes might contain highly sophisticated routing equipment— while others may be just a patch panel.
 Whatever the case, a node is a shared risk node group—because if the node fails, the failure affects all signals through that particular node.

 SREG

 Shared risk group also extends within a node itself—in particular nodes that contain multi-port network cards.
-Dense wavelength division multiplexing equipment are also considered SREG because if a DWDM Mux fails that affects all of the channels through that DWDM.
+Dense wavelength division multiplexing equipment are also considered SREG because failure of a DWDM multiplexer affects all of the channels through that DWDM.
 The same is true for multi-port network cards.
 When routing over SNRG is not possible, circuit-pack diversity with-in the same node can lessen the risk of failure.

 Diverse Routing in SRG failure

 Failure recovery is an essential part of any optical based network.
 When provisioning a circuit, engineers typically use a shortest path algorithm, such as Dijkstra.
 Calculations for a protection path must take into account that the protection path must provide 100% SRG protection.
 In other words, the protection path cannot go through the same SRLG or SRNG.
 If SRG diversity is not achieved then the failure of that SRG fails both primary path and back-up paths simultaneously.
 Therefore, the two calculated paths must be SRG diverse.

 There has been recent studies that have proved that the SRG diverse routing is in fact NP-complete.
 There is currently no known discrete method to solve this real world problem for large-scale network.
 People have been able to solve this problem by finding a heuristic solution.